otm/svg.math.js/README.md

 The draw function is a utility function mainly for debugging.
 It will draw a circle on the SVG in the first argument.

-With no arguments, draw() removes the currently drawn circle.

 #### Syntax:
 ```javascript
 	var point = new SVG.math.Point(x, y).draw(svg);
 ```

 #### Arguments:
-1. svg - (*numeric*) The SVG to draw on.
-If null it will remove the itself from SVG.
+1. svg - (*object*) The SVG to draw on.
+If null, the point will remove itself from the SVG.
 2. options - (*object*, optional) Options for the circle, takes same attributes as a normal circle.

 #### Returns: